jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/formula/Formula.rst

 .. note:: Numbers in envelope view will be formatted according to standard of a region which is selected on User profile page.
 You can see formatting example under region selector on that page.
 Numbers in printable versions of the documents will always be formatted according to platform region standard.

-10. Increase decimal places - if enabled, zeroes will be added to fill all empty decimal places of field value
+10. Show decimal zeroes - if enabled, zeroes will be added to fill all empty decimal places of field value

 When all attributes are set, you can click Save button and field will be added.
 You can click field to see its properties and update them.
 Also you can delete the field in same menu.